Minimum English language requirements

 In addition, a small number of programmes (in the subject area of English language) demand that all students demonstrate a specific level of language proficiency through a particular test, regardless of previous studies or mother tongue.

 Always check the individual programme's admission requirements for details on English requirements.

 Deadline for proof of English proficiency

-The deadline for proof of English language proficiency to arrive at University Admissions in Sweden is the same as the official document deadline: 1 February.
+The deadline for proof of English language proficiency to arrive at University Admissions in Sweden is the same as the deadline for receipt of supporting documentation.

 We strongly encourage you to plan early to ensure your test result will arrive before this deadline.

 University Admissions in Sweden